On the Cause of Unfairness: A Training Sample Perspective: Experiments

 \subsection{Additional Applications of CIF}

 We provide three examples of additional applications that can be derived from our CIF framework: (1) fixing mislabelling, (2) defending against poisoning attacks, and (3) resampling imbalanced representations.
 We include experiment details and results in Appendix~\ref{app:abl}.

 \para{Fixing Mislabeling.} We flip training labels $Y$ in the Adult dataset to artificially increase the model's unfairness.
-Following~\cite{wang2021fair}, we add group-dependent label noise, \ie the probability of flipping a sample's $Y$ is based on its $A$, to enlarge the fairness gap.
-We then compute $Y$-intervened CIF on each sample, and flag samples with the top CIF value.
+Following~\citep{wang2021fair}, we add group-dependent label noise, \ie the probability of flipping a sample's $Y$ is based on its $A$, to enlarge the fairness gap.
+We then compute $Y$-overriding CIF on each sample, and flag samples with the top CIF value.
 In Figure~\ref{fig:abl_flip_y}, we report the precision of our CIF-based detection and mitigation performance if we flip the detected samples' labels and retrain the model.
 Our detection can flag the incorrect labels that are known to be the source of the unfairness with high precision (compared to randomly flagging the same percentage) and improves the model fairness if the detected labels are corrected.

-\para{Defending against Poisoning Attacks.} We demonstrate another application of defending models against fairness poisoning attacks.
+\para{Defending against Poisoning Attacks.} We demonstrate the application of defending models against fairness poisoning attacks.
 To generate poisoned training samples that cause the model's unfairness, we choose poisoned training samples with the same probability based on the group- and label-dependent probability in the previous application.
 In addition to flipping the samples' labels, we also set the target feature (\ie race in Adult) to be a fixed value (\ie white) regardless of the original feature value.
-The attack that modifies a sample's feature to be a fixed value and changes its label is known as backdoor attack~\cite{gu2019badnets,li2021anti,wu2022backdoorbench}, a special type of poisoning attack.
+The attack that modifies a sample's feature to be a fixed value and changes its label is known as backdoor attack~\citep{gu2019badnets,li2021anti,wu2022backdoorbench}, a special type of poisoning attack.
 After the poisoning, all fairness measures become worse.
-For detection, we compute $X$-intervened CIF on the poisoned feature, and flag samples with high CIF value.
+For detection, we compute $X$-overriding CIF on the poisoned feature, and flag samples with high CIF value.
 For mitigation, if we flag a sample to be poisoned, we remove it from the training set and retrain the model.
 Figure~\ref{fig:poison} shows the precision of our detection and the mitigation performance after removal.
 We observe a high precision and reasonably good fairness improvement.